frogdance/cel_assignment/README.md

 - Python 3.11
 - Jupyter environment to run notebook

-All port are mapped to localhost:
+## when you run docker-compose, all port are mapped to localhost:

 - database: `localhost:5432`
 - api: `localhost:8000`